wu-lee/rushkoff-archive/docs/_articles/epic-trip.md

 published: false

 ---
-TEXT: jeff newelt
+TEXT jeff newelt

 _Testament_, by media theorist and culture critic Doug Rushkoff, is serialized as a monthly comic book from DC/Vertigo and then collected into a graphic novel every five or six issues--_Testament Volume Two: West of Eden_ was just recently released.
 The series ranks among the triumvirate of Neil Gaiman's _Sandman_, Grant Morrison's _Invisibles_ and Alan Moore's _Promethea_, and alongside Jack Kirby's '70s psychedelic cosmologies/comics, _The New Gods_ and the _Eternals_.

-"Originally, I wanted to do the Eternals," says

-Rushkoff.
-That was my first pitch-I wanted to

-play with a big universe like that.
-The Eternals

-wasn't available, but it turned out that the Bible

-still was.
-Rather amazing, given how much

-mythology it has to offer.
-I mean, the Bible is a

-bigger universe than even Jack Kirby's."
+"Originally, I wanted to do the Eternals," says Rushkoff.
+That was my first pitch--I wanted to play with a big universe like that.
+The Eternals wasn't available, but it turned out that the Bible still was.
+Rather amazing, given how much mythology it has to offer.
+I mean, the Bible is a bigger universe than even Jack Kirby's."

-Regatding the aforementioned trio, Rushkoff

-66

-TEXT jetf newelt

-says, "You're talking about the trippiest and most

-comic-specific uses of the medium in the past 20

-· years.
-That's the whole point of it, for me: to write a

-story that can only\~ told properly in this medium.

-That means pushing the medium itself-doing the

-unexpected with narrative and layout, in order to

-dimensionalize the whole experience.
-Every great

-comic needs to be the one that did something not

-just with comics, but to comics."
+Regarding the aforementioned trio, Rushkoff says, "You're talking about the trippiest and most comic-specific uses of the medium in the past 20 years.
+That's the whole point of it, for me: to write a story that can only be told properly in this medium.
+That means pushing the medium itself--doing the unexpected with narrative and layout, in order to dimensionalize the whole experience.
+Every great comic needs to be the one that did something not just with comics, but to comics."

 Rushkoff retelis the book of Genesis by way of